Fire and rescue services

 Avoid public displays of affection.

-Consensual same-sex sexual activity is illegal in Malawi and carries harsh penalties.
-Society can be hostile to the LGBTQIA+ community.
+Same-sex relationships are illegal in Malawi and carries harsh penalties, including up to 14 years imprisonment.
+Malawian society can be hostile to the LGBTQIA+ community.
 Avoid public attention.

 More information:

-Australians wanting to migrate, work or do business in Malawi will need to apply for the appropriate visa.
+Australians wanting to migrate, study, work or do business in Malawi will need to apply for the appropriate permit.
 For more information, visit the Malawian Department of Immigration website, or contact your nearest Malawian diplomatic mission.

 You can only cross land borders during daylight hours.
 Check border opening times before you cross to confirm that immigration and customs services will be available.